 I'm honored to share our strategies to encourage our tomatoes to ripen at the end of the season, how to enjoy your green tomatoes in the kitchen as well as set you up for success for next season.

 Give them a trim!

 With scissors, garden shears or large pruners, trim your vines all the way back to the green fruit.
-Six weeks before last frost is your optimum window to maximize your harvest.
-Suddenly, your plants will
+Six weeks before first frost is your optimum window to maximize your harvest.
+Suddenly, your plants will:

 It's almost September and true confessions: I'm exhausted.